-Also, video players like MX player and VLC are well known to be reliable and highly compatible pieces of software. are known to be very good at playing videos.
+Also, video players like MX Player and VLC are well known to be reliable and highly compatible pieces of software. are known to be very good at playing videos.

-This can be an easy fix for when your screen turns off when watching video on Android.
+This can be an easy fix for when your screen turns off when watching a video on Android.
 And besides, MX Video player is the best video player for Android, so here’s how to get it:

 Step 1: Open Google Play Store